 (ii) contacting us by email or letter using any of the contact details set out in this notice.

-We will generally send you marketing communications until you choose to unsubscribe from receiving them.
+If we have a legal basis to send you marketing communications, we will generally send you those communications to you until you choose to unsubscribe from receiving them.

 From time to time we may also use your Usage and Device Data (as defined below) to make online suggestions and recommendations to you about goods or services that may be of interest to you.
+Unless local law requires us to obtain your consent, we will use your Usage and Device Data in this way as it is.
 This is necessary for the legitimate interest of our business in developing our products and services and growing our business.

 6. Information we collect about you from other places